Medical Education Development (MED) Program

 The MED program is a demanding academic preparatory program for disadvantaged students with an intensive curriculum that mimics the first year of medical and dental school.
 The program enhances your studying and testing skills and strengthens your sciences to prepare you adequately to begin medical or dental school.
 Participants take courses in Biochemistry, Gross Anatomy, Histology, Microbiology, MCAT/DAT Prep and Dental Theory (if applicable).
 Only students interested in dentistry take the Dental Theory component.
 Your performance in MED is a good indicator of your potential for success in these fields of study.

 How long is the program and when/where is the program held?

-The program lasts for eleven (11) weeks and will run this year from May 15, 2013 through July 27, 2013 [tentative dates].
-It is held on the campus of UNC-Chapel Hill at the Schools of Medicine and Dentistry.
+The program lasts for eleven (11) weeks and will run next year from May 14, 2014 through July 26, 2014 [tentative dates].
+It is held on the campus of UNC - Chapel Hill at the Schools of Medicine and Dentistry.

 What is the typical daily schedule?

 Classes and professional sessions are scheduled Monday-Friday 8:00 - 5:00 pm daily with study review sessions on Saturday.
 Participants are in class for the full time most days.
-The Dental Theory course is sometimes held in the evenings as it is offered 1-2 times per week.
+The Dental Theory course is usually held in the evenings during the first two weeks of the program.
 A typical weekly schedule would resemble the following: (Note: Not a final schedule)

 8:00-9:30am Quiz #1 Biochemistry & Microbiology